open-rpc/typings/README.md

 Options:
-  -v, --version                     print the version number -d, --document [openrpcDocument]  JSON string or a filepath/URL pointing to an Open-RPC document (default: "./openrpc.json")
+  -v, --version                     print the version number -d, --document [openrpcDocument]  JSON string, or a filepath or remote URL pointing to an Open-RPC JSON document (default: "./openrpc.json")
   --output-rs [directory]           path to output dir of Rust typings --output-ts [directory]           path to output dir of Typescript typings --output-go [directory]           path to output dir of Go typings